jerhow/AI-medical-coding-assistant/README.md

 ## Summary

-This system combines the speed of SQL full-text search with the semantic intelligence of a GPT-4 model to return highly relevant ICD-10-CM codes for free-text clinical input.
+This system combines SQL full-text search with the semantic intelligence of a GPT-4 model to return highly relevant ICD-10-CM codes for free-text clinical input.
 The pipeline balances structure, explainability, and accuracy — with logging and configuration suitable for real-world usage and demonstration.

 ---